-The Oklahoma State Department of Health is reporting 283 new COVID-19 cases in the state since Saturday and no new virus-related deaths over the past 24 hours.
+The Oklahoma State Department of Health is reporting 580 new coronavirus cases in the state since Friday and no new virus-related deaths over the past 24 hours.

-So far, 12,246 Oklahomans have recovered from the virus with 281 more cases considered recovered since Saturday.
+So far, 11,965 Oklahomans have recovered from the virus with 446 more cases considered recovered since Friday.
 Health officials said recovered means the patient is not hospitalized or deceased and it has been 14 days since the onset of symptoms or report.
-Current Hospitalizations have not been updated at this time.

 |Click here to view the state's COVID-19 data.|

 On Tuesday, June 30, Gov. Kevin Stitt wore a face mask and "strongly encouraged" Oklahomans to follow CDC guidelines pertaining to face masks.

 Dr. Dale Bratzler, the chief COVID officer for the University of Oklahoma said the recent increase in cases can’t be attributed to testing.
 In recent weeks, the number of tests performed have slightly increased, but are still significantly larger than amounts from April.

 “I don’t think it’s related to testing at all, I think we’re seeing more community spread of this virus,” Bratzler.
 “This is exponential growth now.”

 On April 28, Gov. Kevin Stitt said anyone who wished to take a COVID-19 test could do so even if they are not presenting symptoms.

 The state health department advises anyone with COVID-19 symptoms such as shortness of breath, fever or coughing to stay home and limit person-to-person engagement.